Information for trainers on how the RCOG maintains quality in postgraduate medical education

 Overseas training

-The RCOG has a global responsibility to ensure high-quality care for women, and is actively involved in promoting education and training for all specialists through the Global Health Unit.
-The Global Health Strategy 2013–17 outlines how this will be implemented.
+The RCOG has a global responsibility to ensure high-quality care for women, and is actively involved in promoting education and training for all specialists through the Centre for Women's Global Health.

-The RCOG has a process for accreditation of overseas centres for Advanced Training Skills Modules (ATSMs), to promote the development of specialist skills which are equivalent to the training offered in UK centres.
-For more information, please read the guidance on registering for ATSMs while overseas.
+The RCOG has a process for accreditation of overseas centres for Special Interest Training Modules (SITMs), to promote the development of specialist skills which are equivalent to the training offered in UK centres.

 Overseas specialists can sit the MRCOG exam and this is increasingly being undertaken in centres outside the UK.